What is atmosphere?

 Stratosphere

 The stratosphere is a layer of the Earth’s atmosphere that lies beyond the troposphere and extends up to an altitude of 50 km from the surface.
 It is characterized by a constant temperature for some distance, followed by a rise to 0°C at 50 km altitude, due to the presence of ozone which absorbs harmful ultraviolet radiation.
 The stratosphere is very dry and contains less water vapour compared to other layers of the atmosphere.
 This layer is almost cloud-free, making it ideal for flying aeroplanes.
 Occasionally, cirrus clouds can be found at lower levels in the stratosphere.
-Aeroplanes often fly in the lower stratosphere or in the upper troposphere where weather conditions are calm.
+Aeroplanes often fly in the lower stratosphere or in the upper troposphere to avoid turbulence as the weather conditions are calm at this altitude.

 Mesosphere